 Every Voice Counts

-The LKDSB's Multi-Disciplinary Teams, which include principals, teachers and education workers, are reviewing individual school results to develop plans to support students and promote positive school climates.
+The school Multi-Disciplinary Team, which includes the principal, teachers and education workers and school staff are reviewing individual school results to develop plans to support students and promote positive school climates.

 Summary Reports in PDF format: